pankajkoree/ecommerce-frontend/README.md

 ## Prerequisites & Dependencies

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you should have the following installed:

 *   **Node.js:** Version 18 or higher.
 You can download it from [nodejs.org](https://nodejs.org/).
 *   **npm:**  Usually comes with Node.js.
 You can check its version with `npm -v`.